 The Evolution of a Specialized Industry

-First founded by entrepreneurs who first plied their trade from small stores and warehouses as far back as the mid-1800s, a pioneering spirit still exists in the third, fourth, and even fifth generation of family-owned businesses that make up a large portion of the foodservice distribution industry.
+Founded by entrepreneurs who plied their trade from small stores and warehouses as far back as the mid-1800s, a pioneering spirit still exists in the third, fourth, and even fifth generation of family-owned businesses that make up a large portion of the foodservice distribution industry.

 The evolution of the foodservice distribution industry is directly linked to the growth of the restaurant industry.
 Following World War II, a typical food distributor served any market need — from a small local grocery store to hotels.
 One of the growth drivers in foodservice was The National School Lunch Act, passed in 1946, which began providing a mass market for “institutional” products.
 Because of that, the distribution role within foodservice was at first known as “institutional distribution.”

 Through the 1950s and 1960s, the industry continued to expand.
 Our trade group, the International Foodservice Distributors Association, was formed to address the needs within this growing supply channel.* Distributor purchasing groups were formed and non-food products such as equipment and supplies were added to distributors’ product lines.
 The fast-food industry was born and Americans were spending more and more of their food dollar away from home.